Gumbo64/sm64-crypto/readme.md

-# SM64 Crypto
+# SM64 Blockchain
 ## Summary

-Creating an independent cryptocurrency gained exclusively by playing Mario 64.
+Eventually creating an independent cryptocurrency gained exclusively by playing Mario 64.
-Since gameplay *directly* seals blocks, it has many unique properties:
+Since gameplay *directly* seals blocks, it would have many unique properties:
 * No need for the initial investments, PVP or gas fees that required for other play-to-earn cryptos require
 * Only mined by humans at the moment, otherwise it could be an open-invite benchmark for AI
 * Produces a usable dataset of gameplay as the blockchain grows.